KonGianniou/Ops_Dashboard/README.md

 # Support Ops Dashboard

 A single-file, static HTML dashboard for visualizing support team analytics and roster performance.
-No build step, no backend — open it in a browser and it works.
+No build step, no backend, just open it in a browser and it works.
+Built this after getting frustrated with how many clicks it took to get a "how's the team doing this week" view out of our actual tools.

 <img width="1462" height="860" alt="image" src="https://github.com/user-attachments/assets/d5f16444-e794-41d2-8284-07e9c0ae49e6" />